The staff of CWA are small but mighty. Along with consultants, these are the people who keep the ship going in the right direction.

 Through DEI – and with the addition of Accelerator funds to implement their Disability Employment Accelerator Project for engaging employers and education providers – Brandon helped launch a pilot for a one-of-a-kind colocation in Sacramento City College’s Disabled Students’ Programs and Services (DSPS) office providing Job Development Services to graduating DSPS students.
 This sparked a meaningful partner relationship and served as the model for program replication.
 Consequently, SETA was awarded Strong Workforce Program funds to colocate Job Developers at other Los Rios Community College District campuses.

 Recently Brandon completed the Workforce Development Apprenticeship Program and is a certified Journeyman Workforce Development Professional.
-Contact Brandon at email@example.com
+Brandon can be contacted at firstname.lastname@example.org

 Megan C. Bailey